Email FacebookTwitterMenu burgerClose thin

 Share

 Open enrollment represents the yearly period where employees enroll in employer-sponsored insurance and healthcare plans.
 During this period, employees typically have the power to select new coverage, change their current benefit and coverage elections or maintain the same coverage they had prior to open enrollment.
-The healthcare open enrollment period is from Nov.
-1, 2022, to Jan.
-15, 2023, but some states offer extended deadlines.
+The healthcare open enrollment period typically runs from November to January 15, but some states offer extended or abbreviated timelines.
 We take a closer look in this guide.

 What Are the Dates for Open Enrollment?